TidyUtilities

 2. Choose lowercase and duplicate-removal options.

-3. Run the tool to extract one email per line.
+3. Run the email extractor to place one email address on each line.

 Privacy, review, and limitations